BPELtools/BPEL-dataflow-analyzer/README.md

 ## Introduction
 You should definitely read DIP-2726 to understand the purpose and internal working of the program.
-The program uses the Eclipse BPEL project's EMF (Eclipse Modeling Framework) model to analyze BPEL processes.
+The program uses the [Eclipse BPEL Designer] project's EMF (Eclipse Modeling Framework) model to analyze BPEL processes.

 This README will explain how to use the software and how to build and extend it yourself.